A throwback to working in Backus Woods

-Some of the tasks I completed this summer while working for NCC to help protect and manage such a forest might seem small, but they were not easy.
+Some of the tasks I completed in the summer of 2019 while working for NCC to help protect and manage such a forest might seem small, but they were not easy.
 I assisted with trail maintenance, invasive species control, property management plan updating and surveys for species at risk.
 These involved long days working in hot weather and in areas teeming with insects.
 They also required lots of hiking, learning about new species and acquiring new skills.
 These tasks were much harder than they sound, but even the little actions can have huge rewards.

 Each of these tasks ultimately helped with the protection and conservation of Backus Woods.
 While updating a property management plan, I and conservation staff in Norfolk looked for and recorded any dump sites that needed to be cleaned up, searched for rare and at-risk species and classified the different types of forest present to better plan its management in the future.
 All this work is crucial for the long-term management of Backus Woods.